Generative Adversarial Networks (GANs) in 50 lines of code (PyTorch)

 After a few thousand rounds of this forbidden dance between D and G, what do we get?
 The discriminator D gets good very quickly (while G slowly moves up), but once it gets to a certain level of power, G has a worthy adversary and begins to improve.
 Really improve.

-Over 20,000 training rounds, the mean of G’s output overshoots 4.0 but then comes back in a fairly stable, correct range (left).
+Over 5,000 training rounds, training D 20 times and then G 20 times in each round, the mean of G’s output overshoots 4.0 but then comes back in a fairly stable, correct range (left).
 Likewise, the standard deviation initially drops in the wrong direction but then rises up to the desired 1.25 range (right), matching R.

 Ok, so the basic stats match R, eventually.
 How about the higher moments?
 Does the shape of the distribution look right?
-After all, you could certainly have a uniform distribution with a mean of 4.0 and a standard deviation of 1.25, but that wouldn’t really match R. Let’s show the final distribution emitted by G.
+After all, you could certainly have a uniform distribution with a mean of 4.0 and a standard deviation of 1.25, but that wouldn’t really match R. Let’s look at the final distribution emitted by G:

 Not bad.
-The left tail is a bit longer than the right, but the skew and kurtosis are, shall we say, evocative of the original Gaussian.
+The right tail is a bit fatter than the left, but the skew and kurtosis are, shall we say, evocative of the original Gaussian.

 G recovers the original distribution R nearly perfectly — and D is left cowering in the corner, mumbling to itself, unable to tell fact from fiction.
 This is precisely the behavior we want (see Figure 1 in Goodfellow).
 From fewer than 50 lines of code.